JustinBytes/Ruby-Pig-Latin-Translator/README.md

 ### If you dont have Ruby installed

 #### Windows
-1. Download and install RubyInstaller from [RubyInstaller for Windows](https://rubyinstaller.org/).
+1. Download and install RubyInstaller from [Ruby Installer for Windows](https://rubyinstaller.org/).
 2. Run the installer and follow the setup instructions.
 Make sure to check the option "Add Ruby executables to your PATH" during installation.

 #### Debian